Paris couture shows veer between the sensual and the chaste

 Valentino’s Vestal Virgins

-Having seen his longtime creative partner Maria Grazia Chiuri slope off for Dior having between them turned Valentino into a $1-billion business, Pierpaolo Piccioli is in reflective mood.
+Having seen his longtime creative partner Maria Grazia Chiuri slope off for Dior having between them turned Valentino into a US$1 billion (RM4.4 billion) business, Pierpaolo Piccioli is in reflective mood.

 His first solo couture collection the Italian designer is the blank slate of a new start, with a series of full-length robes you could imagine on ancient Rome’s most stylistically savvy Vestal Virgins.